ramenha0141/NewTabEx/README.md

-# NewTabEx
+# About "NewTabEx"
-A extended Internet browser Home page and New tab page.
+A extended Browser Homepage and New tab page.